Race to the Top

 - Support a great early childhood education workforce; and

 - Collect data to measure outcomes and progress across early learning programs and over time to show that early learning makes difference in the lives of children

 The RTT-ELC grant is jointly administered by the US Department of Education and the US Department of Health and Human Services.
-You can find out more about the RTT-ELC grant at:
+You can find out more about the RTT-ELC grant on their websites below.

 US Department of Education »

 US Department of Health & Human Services »